allan-bonadio/squishy_electron_4/bugs.md

-#  bugs and wishlist items for Squishy Electron
+#  bugs and wishlist items for Squishy Electron.  always out of date.

 😡 = needed before MVP

 ## Project

-- Find a replacement for CreateReactApp - no longer supported:
+- Find a replacement for CreateReactApp - which is no longer supported:
 	** - Vite, seems comparable complexity to CRA
 	* *- Next.js, more complex.
 Does server side rendering & SEO stuff
 	- Remix, similar to Next, but different.